Cosmin-Croitoriu/CV/README.md

  [cosmin.c.croitoriu@gmail.com](mailto:cosmin.c.croitoriu@gmail.com)
 ### About me
   A full-stack junior developer and lifelong problem solver.
 I discovered coding after a career self-employed as a domestic and commercial mechanical engineer including leading teams to redesign building heating and plumbing infrastructure.
 As a linguist, I have also travelled Europe learning to work and communicate in every country I stayed in.
 I’m excited now to channel my love of learning into tech.
+  Since my teens years I have been part of a group of friends with interest and careers in IT industry, always been intrigued and curious about their discussions and enthusiasm, and many times I have been advised by them to self train and follow a career in tech(that's how I have discovered Makers, actually).
+It never seemed the right time until now.
+  Because of this influence and entourage I've been exposed to, I developed a wider curiosity about tech over the years, and like to keep in touch with all the news about technologies, innovations and gadgets that I'm so fond of.
+My goal is to have a higher perspective on these rather than the standard consumer level one.
+  While the world of IT is newer to me, a lot of the same way of thinking applies here as in general engineering.
+That, coupled with my unsatisfiable curiosity, makes me an efficient worker, eager to delve into anything thrown at me.

 ### Projects
 *  [Woke App](https://github.com/mondongos/woke-platypus) - part of the team PLatypus Boys Woke app is an Android application developed in Java and Android Studio that implements Text to Speech and Speech to Text.
 The idea of the project is to create a quiz app that can be used hands free while driving and to be used only with voice commands.
 For Text to Speech implementation my team and I took advantage of the in-build Android Studio TTS For Speech to Text functionality we included DialogueFlow with the help of API.
 The project has been done using Java and JUnit as testing framework.